austin-bowen/rosy/README.md

 ## Commands

-These commands attempt to mirror the [`ros2` ROS commands](https://docs.ros.org/en/rolling/Concepts/Basic/About-Command-Line-Tools.html).
+These commands mirror the [`ros2` ROS commands](https://docs.ros.org/en/rolling/Concepts/Basic/About-Command-Line-Tools.html).
 Use the `--help` flag on any command to see all options.

 ### `$ rosy` or `rosy coordinator`